 Prizes for the Show - AGS Gift Vouchers

 The AGS have introduced a range of Gift Vouchers and some of these are given as prizes each year for the online show.
-In 2014, there were three prizes available, each consisting of £40 worth of gift vouchers.
-The categories for which the prizes were awarded are:
+In 2015, there are three prizes available, each consisting of £40 worth of gift vouchers.
+The categories for which the prizes are awarded are:

 The 'best entry of a group of more than one variety of plant in a garden setting or in a container such as a trough'.
-In 2014 this has been won by Tony Lee for his 'Crevice garden and alpine bed' (Class1).
+In 2014 this was won by Tony Lee for his 'Crevice garden and alpine bed' (Class1).

-and for the first time this year - 'The highest number of 'First prize points' - in 2014 this has been won by Kirsten Andersen.
+and for the first time last year - 'The highest number of 'First prize points' - was won by Kirsten Andersen.

 When entries close on Christmas Eve, visitors can view all the entries in each class, but without the exhibitor's name.
 Anyone logged in as a website user during judging can record their vote for the best plant or entry in each class.
 As well as presenting the official firsts, seconds and thirds chosen by the judges, the popular choice in each class is also be indicated when the results are published in January.